Karasu1t/enterprise-sales-forecast-dashboard/readme.md

 ## CI/CD Pipeline

-GitHub Actions automates the full lifecycle:
+GitHub Actions automates the full lifecycle of the system:

 - Linting and testing on pull requests
 - Docker image build and push to Artifact Registry
 - Model training and registration on Vertex AI
-- Deployment of services and infrastructure
+- Automated deployment of services and infrastructure

-Workflow definitions are located in `.github/workflows/`.
+Workflow definitions are located in the `.github/workflows/` directory.

 ---

 ## Purpose

-This project is designed as a portfolio piece to demonstrate my ability to build **production-grade machine learning systems** using Google Cloud.
+This project serves as a portfolio piece demonstrating my ability to design and implement **production-grade machine learning systems** using Google Cloud.

-It showcases skills relevant to:
+It highlights skills relevant to:

 - Enterprise data engineering
 - Machine learning system design
 - Cloud-native architecture
 - International freelance and overseas engineering roles

-All design decisions are aligned with real-world constraints and best practices commonly expected in global engineering teams.
+All design decisions reflect real-world constraints and best practices expected in global engineering teams.

 ---